Tice's Meadow visitor information

 Quick guide and location map

-This nature reserve near Farnham is widely considered one of the best inland sites to watch birds in the southeast of England.
+This beautiful wildlife area near Farnham is widely considered to be one of the best inland sites to watch birds in the southeast of England.
 Peaceful walks with the opportunity to spot rare birdlife.
 Please always follow the Countryside Code.

 Quick guide